pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Note that `state: \.$destination.editForm` is now simply `state: \.destination?.editForm`.
+Note that the state key path is simply `state: \.destination?.editForm`, and not
+`state: \.$destination.editForm`.

 ## Replacing NavigationStackStore with NavigationStack

 The ``NavigationStackStore`` view was a helper for driving a navigation stack from a ``Store``.
-For
+It
+is no longer needed when using the new observation tools, and so it is **soft-deprecated**.

-example, if your feature's reducer looks roughly like this:
+For example, if your feature's reducer looks roughly like this:

 ```swift
 @Reducer